clare-abreu/ocean_temperature_microbes/data/genericData/README.txt

 This folder contains datasets formatted to be input into the functions in calc_WMCN_WMGR_functions.py.
-The only datasets not available here are LMO and SPT, which are very large and available on Dryad (TBD: WILL ADD LINK HERE).
+The only datasets not available here are LMO and SPT, which are very large and available on Dryad (https://datadryad.org/stash/share/LLaE8Wv1Wmo6f0M0nlL7S7U2kIfdj1OH9LHfnmKv8mA ).